-Effective content marketing is a crucial part of a company’s digital marketing strategy.
-It drives new visitors, builds site authority and links, converts customers, and stimulates growth virally.
+An effective content marketing strategy is essential to a company’s digital marketing plans.
+It drives new visitors to a site, builds links and authority, converts visitors into customers, and stimulates organic growth.

-Content marketing allows companies to expand their footprints by meeting people where they are when they are there with the content they are looking for, which builds confidence, trust, and profitable relationships.
+Content marketing allows companies to expand their online footprint.
+It will enable a company to meet people where they are when they are there with the content they are looking for, resulting in confidence, trust, and profitable relationships.

 3 Keys to Successful Content Marketing